Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 Whether immediate treatment is required

-What the best way to prevent strokes is
+What the best way to prevent future strokes is

 Whether rehabilitation therapy is needed and, if so, what it should include

-The blood sugar level is measured immediately because a low blood sugar level (hypoglycemia) can cause symptoms similar to those of stroke.
+The blood sugar level is measured immediately because a low blood sugar level (hypoglycemia) occasionally causes symptoms similar to those of stroke, such as paralysis on one side of the body.

-Doctors often use a standardized set of criteria to determine how severe the stroke is and what the chances of recovery are.
+Doctors often use a standardized set of criteria to determine how severe the stroke is and how well people are recovering.
 It includes evaluation of level of consciousness, the ability to answer questions, the ability to obey simple commands, vision, arm and leg function, and speech.

 Certain factors suggest that the outcome of a stroke is likely to be poor.
 Strokes that impair consciousness or that affect a large part of the left side of the brain (which is responsible for language) may be particularly grave.